-If adults do not direct children’s education, then what role do they play in children’s education?
-A major role of adults is to provide the environmental conditions that maximize children’s abilities to assert and learn from their natural educative drives.
+If adults do not direct children’s education, then what role do they play?
+A major role of adults is to provide the environmental conditions — material and otherwise — that maximize children’s abilities to follow and learn from their natural educative drives.
 Research suggests that the following conditions are key.

 SOCIAL EXPECTATION (AND REALITY) THAT EDUCATION IS CHILDREN’S RESPONSIBILITY

-Children come into the world believing that they are responsible for their own education.
-That’s why they begin exploring and learning about their world as soon as they can see, hear, and move; and it’s why they begin asking questions as soon as they can talk.
-But, if we adults act as if we educate children, as happens in conventional schools, we take that responsibility away from children.
-We convince them that their own curiosity and questions don’t count, that play is trivial, and that their education depends on doing what they are told rather than their own initiative.
-Staff members at schools designed for Self-Directed Education, and parents in successful home-based Self-Directed Education, do nothing to diminish children’s natural assumptions that they are in charge of their own education.
+Children come into the world noticing and learning.
+Children as young as 8 and 9 months old have demonstrated abilities for imagining, causal mapping, pattern recognition, and even probability.
+From the start, children assume responsibility for their own education, exploring and learning about their world as fast as their abilities to do so develop.
+They experiment, ask endless questions, and generally are known for getting into everything they can.
+But, if adults act as if children’s wonderings are invalid or — worse — offensive nuisances, as so often happens in conventional schools, they both undermine the child and take that sense of responsibility and efficacy away.
+They often convince young people that their own curiosity and questions don’t count, that play is trivial, and that their education depends on doing what adults command rather than risking following their own initiative.
+Adults at schools designed for Self-Directed Education and caretakers in successful home-based Self-Directed Education are careful to do nothing to diminish children’s natural assumptions that they are capable of learning and in charge of their own education.

 UNLIMITED TIME TO PLAY, EXPLORE, AND PURSUE ONE’S OWN INTERESTS